gideondk/Raiku/README.md

 The 0.8.0 release will integrate Akka Streams as the architecture for both streaming 2i as MR results.

 ### 1.0.0 release
-This version will be the first stable 1.0 release, and will contain a revised test suite and an actor driven test kit, able to emulate Riak’s behaviour for integration within application tests.
+This version will be the first stable 1.0 release, and will contain a revised test suite and an (Sentinel driven) test kit, able to emulate Riak’s behaviour for integration within application tests.

 ## Riak 1.4.1+
 From version Raiku version 0.6.1 and on, only Riak version 1.4.1+ is tested and supported.